 Q: Who should apply to participate in A2A weekend?

 Access to Amherst is available to all prospective students, but the selection committee prioritizes inviting students from historically excluded groups, such as African-American, Hispanic/Latinx American, Native American, and Asian-American backgrounds, as well as first-generation to college students.
-International students are eligible to apply with the understanding that the program runs in US time zones.
 The selection committee will also prioritize inviting students from families with limited financial resources, regardless of cultural or racial background.
 The above-mentioned are priorities, but are not meant to imply any exclusivity regarding the program or the selection process.
 If you have an interest in attending, we encourage you to apply!

 Q: How do I apply to participate in A2A?

 First, you must submit an online application form, which is available through the main A2A webpage each May.
-The application asks you to answer a short essay prompt and provide an email address for your recommender.
+The application asks you to answer a short essay prompt.
 You must also upload a scanned copy of your high school transcript through your junior year (unofficial transcripts are acceptable) and a list of your senior year courses.
 Your application is not considered complete until we have received all of these materials.
-All material must be received by the deadline stated on the application.
-You also have the option to submit a graded academic paper.
+All materials must be received by the deadline stated on the application.
+You also have the option to submit a graded academic paper and a school profile.

 Q: Why do I need to submit my transcript?